abdazizset/machine-learning/README.md

 is from Computer Science Youtube Channel, I try to understand about NLP

 wdbc-in-js
-Breast cancer clasification using javascript
+Breast cancer clasification using javascript, I try the excercise in week 1 Browser-based Models with TensorFlow.js